AGENTS IN PROD · MAIN IS GREEN · SHIPPING: VERTICAL RUNTIMES · --:-- LOCAL

 Evals & red-teaming

-If you're deploying an agent and want to know whether it works on Tuesdays — not demos — we build the harness (τ-bench-style, process-aware), run the numbers, and hand you a reproducible suite.
+If you're deploying an agent and want to know whether it works on Tuesdays — not in demos — we build the harness: process-aware, contamination-checked, no cherry-picked seeds.
+You get a reproducible suite that runs in your CI, not a PDF.

 fixed scope · your data stays yours · repo + report